Skip to main content

 How much does a psychologist earn?

 A psychologist can work across different industries, areas of practice and locations, with many factors influencing their salary.
-With a 13.3 per cent projected growth from November 2021 to November 2026, the strong job outlook for registered psychologists means now is a great time to consider becoming a psychologist.
+With a 13.3 per cent projected growth, the strong job outlook for registered psychologists means now is a great time to consider becoming a psychologist.

 How much do psychologists earn on average?